 Police body cameras can eliminate issues of hearsay between parties when others are not present at the time of an incident.
 There are, however, concerns about their reliability, how these cameras are used, what impact they have on police officers' health, issues of privacy and how much they assist.

 Police cameras are beneficial as they promote transparency, accountability, and serve to deter law enforcement officials in acting irrationally.
 They also heal community relationships.

 The availability of police cameras will record contemporaneous footage of any incident, providing better transparency and accountability for police actions.

-Police cameras are not beneficial as they are susceptible to impinging upon an individual's privacy, may negatively impact on policing, and where badly managed, or witheld, it does not serve the function it was created for.
+Police cameras are not beneficial as they make individuals susceptible to breaches of privacy, may negatively impact on policing, and, where badly managed or withheld, it does not serve the function it was created for.

 Police cameras are susceptible to breaching an individual's privacy and confidentiality

 Police cameras are at risk of infringing upon an individual's right to privacy and confidentiality.

 Police cameras are only as effective as they are managed.
 If footage is capable of being reviewed and edited, or withheld from relevant parties, this may be counterproductive to the aims of their provision.